Brand Policy: Trademarks, Logos, Colors, and Seal

 - University Communicators

-- Responsible for knowing and understanding this policy and complying with it in all communication materials, print or electronic.
+- Responsible for knowing and understanding this policy and complying with it in all communication and marketing materials, print or electronic.

 - Board of Regents Policy: Academic Freedom & Responsibility